2-generated axial algebras of Monster type: Introduction

 \section{Introduction}

-Axial algebras constitute a class of commutative non-associative algebras generated by idempotent elements called {\it axes} such that their adjoint action is semisimple and the relative eigenvectors satisfy a prescribed fusion law.
-Let $R$ be a ring, $\{\alpha, \beta\}\subseteq R\setminus \{0,1\}$ and $\alpha\neq \beta$.
-An axial algebra over $R$ is called {\it of Monster type} $(\alpha, \beta)$ if it satisfies the fusion law $\Mab$ given in Table~\ref{Ising}.

-This means that the adjoint action of every axis has spectrum $\{1,0,\alpha, \beta\}$ and, for any two eigenvectors $v_\gamma$, $v_\delta$ with relative eigenvalues $\gamma, \delta\in \{1,0,\alpha, \beta\}$, the product $v_\gamma\cdot v_\delta $ is a sum of eigenvectors relative to eigenvalues contained in $\gamma\star \delta$.
-This class was introduced by J. Hall, F. Rehren and S. Shpectorov~\cite{HRS} in order to axiomatise some key features of important classes of algebras, including the weight-2 components of OZ-type vertex operator algebras, Jordan algebras and Matsuo algebras (see the introductions of \cite{HRS}, \cite{R} and~\cite{3A}).
-They are also of particular interest for finite group theorists as most of the finite simple groups, or their automorphism groups, can be faithfully and effectively represented as automorphism groups of these algebras.
+Primitive axial algebras of Monster type constitute a class of commutative non-associative algebras generated by idempotent elements called {\it axes}, whose adjoint action is semisimple and the eigenvectors satisfy a prescribed fusion law.
+Axial algebras were introduced by Hall, Rehren and Shpectorov~\cite{HRS,HRS1} in order to axiomatise key features of important classes of algebras, including the Majorana algebras~\cite{Mb}, weight-2 components of OZ-type vertex operator algebras, Jordan algebras, and Matsuo algebras.
+They are of particular interest for finite group theorists as a majority of the finite simple groups, including many sporadic simple groups, can be represented as automorphism groups of such algebras.
+For a motivation and a more detailed introduction to this subject we refer to the survey papers~\cite{surveyI}, and~\cite{surveyS}.

-The motivating example is the Griess algebra $V_2^\sharp$ which is a real axial algebra of Monster type $(\frac{1}{4}, \frac{1}{32})$ and coincides with the weight-2 component of the Monster vertex operator algebra $V^\sharp$.
-Here axes are associated to the involutions of type $2A$ in the Monster (i.e. those having the double cover of the Baby Monster as centraliser).
-The subalgebras of the Griess algebra which are generated by two axes were first classified by S. Norton in~\cite{N96} who showed that there are nine isomorphism classes of such algebras, corresponding to the $9$ conjugacy classes in the Monster group $M$ of the dihedral subgroups generated by the pairs of $2A$ involutions associated to the two generating axes.
-These algebras are labelled $1A$, $2A$, $3A$, $4A$, $5A$, $6A$, $4B$, $2B$.

-On the basis of an earlier work by M. Miyamoto~\cite{Miy}, who observed that Ising vectors in a vertex operator algebra of CFT-type satisfy the Monster fusion law, in~ \cite{S} S. Sakuma classified all $OZ$-type vertex operator algebras generated by a pair of two Ising conformal vectors showing that, up to rescaling, the isomorphism types of their weight-$2$ subspaces match precisely the $9$ classes of Norton, now often called Norton-Sakuma algebras.